cbrews/ignition/README.md

 ![This is Gemini Control.
 The conversation between pilot and ground so far in this filght has largely been confined to the normal type of test pilot talk that you would expect.](docs/img/transcript-3.png)

-✅ Ignition currently supports the following features:
+✅ Ignition supports the following features:
 * Basic request/response connectivity to a Gemini-enabled server.
 * Basic URL parsing mechanics to allow for specifying protocol, host, port, path, and query params, as per [RFC-3986](https://tools.ietf.org/html/rfc3986)
 * Optional referer URL handling.
 Ignition allows the user to pass a path & referer URL and can construct the new path, to simplifying the resolution of links on a Gemini capsule page.